rendello/Ojibot/readme.md

 | guide | Shows a writing guide for Ojibwe |
 | syl-guide | Shows a writing guide for Ojibwe Syllabics |

+## Installing
+Ojibot should be available anywhere on Reddit at any time, but will only respond if bots are allowed on the subreddit.

+Ojibot needs to be invited to a Discord server by an admin in order to start, which can be done by clicking this link (Incomplete).

+There is no need to install any of these files or install the bot itself, but as Open Source software you may run it yourself and/or modify it, just be sure to follow the license and change the fork's name.

-### Detailed Overview
+### Detailed Command Overview
-This section is quite technical.

 Commands can take options for more granular outputs.
-Options are written like arguments in many programming languages, taking the form `command(option1, option2)`.
+Options are written like arguments in many programming languages, taking the form `command(option1="value", option2="other_value")`.

 #### eng[lish]
-The received word is case-normalized and seached in the database.
-If no such word exists, a number of modifications can occur to normalize the orthography to a standard variant of the Fiero double-vowel system (“gitchi” or “gici” become “gichi”, “ânîn” becomes “aaniin”, etc.) If the new word isn't found, a fuzzy seach is applied and any results that are similar enough will be shown.
+The Ojibwe People's Dictionary, used for this project, uses Fiero Double Vowel orthography.

+In this program, words like “gitchi” or “gici” automatically become “gichi”, “ânîn” becomes “aaniin”, and so on (if they aren't found right away).
+The word is then searched in the database, and the closest match is shown.

 If a word is found in the database, the definition will be returned.
 TODO what other data?